org-alterhen/alterhen-gatsby/src/pages/exhibition_groups/iii.md

   could have answered.

   Mixing guest artists and founding members, exhibition III presents the first NFTs by Natalianne Boucher, Ian Raposo, Lyuba Sautina and Videophonic Workshop, among the latest pieces by Eli Joteva, a collaboration by Diane Drubay and David Pettersson, Inigo Bilbao, Katya Kanke, Laurent La Torpille, Luluxxx, Patrick Tresset and Wily Guys.

-description: "Art is not made to be only exhibited.
+  Art is not made to be only exhibited.
 It is also a bridge between people, time and spaces.
 The current geopolitical situation cannot leave us without reaction.
 We must support the people and artists in Ukraine.
-100% of the sales of some NFTs will be donated to the Ukraine Emergency Response Fund (via GivingBlock) "
+100% of the sales of some NFTs will be donated to the Ukraine Emergency Response Fund (via GivingBlock)
 published: true
 start_date: 9/03/2022
 end_date: 8/04/2022